MarlonJMejia/MarlonJMejia.github.io/resume.md

   - **Infrastructure as Code**: Employed Terraform to provision and manage cloud resources on Oracle Cloud.
   - **Configuration Management**: Leveraged Ansible to automate the installation and configuration of Wireguard VPN and NGINX on the provisioned infrastructure.
   - **Reverse Proxy**: Configured the provisioned infrastructure to securely route traffic to a Grafana local endpoint and a local website hosted behind a Wireguard connection between an OPNsense firewall and the OCI instance.
+  - **Security**: Installed CrowdSec on OPNsense to enhance protection for the reverse proxy and mitigate potential security threats.
 - **Outcome**: Delivered a highly automated and reliable infrastructure setup, enhancing security and performance for local-hosted services while reducing manual configuration efforts.